-SVA is not responsible for the loss of or damage to personal property, including belongings and artwork left in classrooms, studios, lockers, exhibition spaces or residences.
+SVA is not responsible for the loss of or damage to personal property, including belongings and artwork left in classrooms, studios, lockers, exhibition areas, residences or other campus spaces.
 All personal property should be protected against theft or other loss by individual or family insurance.
 Storage space is not provided in SVA residence halls.
 If storage space is needed, contact a local storage facility.